Monday, 28 August 2017

 6. The first village in number of men contributed to WW1 from Asia was Dulmial, in what is now Pakistan, with 460 men and 9 killed in action.

-It is often claimed that the Indian army was the biggest volunteer force in history.
-But there are indications that all of those recruited did not come voluntarily.
-Although there were offered some incentives like, a regular salary, no matter how meagre; and allotment of agricultural land at the end of service, appeal to honour etc. But in addition to that, some coercion was also employed.
-For this purpose influential people like big landlords, religious leaders or land revenue officials were employed and given certain targets to achieve.
+It is often claimed that the Indian Army was the largest volunteer force in history.
+However, there are indications that not all of those recruited joined voluntarily.
+Although some incentives were offered, such as a regular salary, however meagre, allotment of agricultural land after service, appeals to honour, and coercion were also employed.
+Influential individuals such as big landlords, religious leaders, and land revenue officials were tasked with recruitment and given specific targets to meet.

-WWI was a war brutal to an extreme and all the participants suffered immensely.
-I came across a website that sheds some light on the feelings of the general public about this war and the pain felt by the participants and also their families.
+World War I was an extremely brutal conflict, and all participants suffered immensely.
+I came across a website that sheds some light on the feelings of the general public about the war, as well as the pain experienced by both the soldiers and their families.

 http://apnaorg.com/articles/amarjit/wwi/